 STN: BL 103552

-- For active immunization of persons 12 months of age and older.
+- Indicated for active immunization for the prevention of varicella in individuals 12 months of age and older

 To add the term “necrotizing retinitis (in immunocompromised individuals)” to section 6.2 of the US Prescribing Information (USPI).

 September 12, 2013 Approval Letter - Varivax - ARCHIVED